iperov/DeepFaceLive/doc/faq/faq.md

 depends on final quality of your picture.
 Flickering face, abruptly clipping face mask, irregular color will increase chance to detect the fake.

-deepware.io detects no fakes in the example video of the fake Margot Robbie.
+deepware.ai detects no fakes in the example video of the fake Margot Robbie.

 <img src="deepware_result.png"></img>